Skeptical Commentary on

 Gary P. Posner, M.D.

 (now discontinued) was its quarterly companion newsletter.
-CSICON is its annual national conference.
+CSICon is its annual national conference.
 Additionally, two links in my 2013

 Skeptical Briefs essay no longer function as originally.
 The Scientific American article on Judith